leonvogt/postgres-backup-s3/README.md

 - Run `docker exec <container name> sh backup.sh` to trigger a backup ad-hoc.
 - If `BACKUP_KEEP_DAYS` is set, backups older than this many days will be deleted from S3.
 - Set `S3_ENDPOINT` if you're using a non-AWS S3-compatible storage provider.
+- If `CONFIRM_RESTORE` is set to `'yes'`, a confirmation prompt will be displayed before restoring from a backup.

 ## Restore
 > [!CAUTION]